TransparencyToolkit/ArchiveAdministrator/README.md

 3. bundle install

+4. Set the following env variables in config/initializers/tt_instance_config.rb:

+   * ARCHIVE_CONFIG_PATH: The path where archive config files should be saved
+   * ARCHIVEADMIN_URL: The url where this application is accessible

-4. Run: QUEUE=* rake environment resque:work
+5. Run: QUEUE=* rake environment resque:work

-5. Start the app: rails server -p 3002
+6. Start the app: rails server -p 3002 (Note: DocManager must be running)

 ## Limitations